 apikey` as the API Key Name.
 Add an Invocation Http Parameter, and set the Parameter type to `

 ApiKey <your Rockset API key>`.
 See the following example from the EventBridge console:

 Once you have created a connection with the proper authorization, create an API Destination using the Rockset Write API.
 Ensure you use the region specific Rockset endpoint for the collection.
 When creating the API Destination, the AWS EventBridge console should appear as follows:

 After enabling the rule, you can send test events to Rockset using the EventBridge console.
 Navigate to the Event Buses link, and find the “Send Events” button in the upper right corner.
 Select the event bus used in your rule and then publish test events to your Rockset collection.
-If you haven’t created your Rockset collection yet, you can do so in the Rockset console by selecting “Collections”, clicking “Create Collection”, and choosing the “Write API” tile.
+If you haven’t created your Rockset collection yet, you can do so in the [Collections tab of the Rockset console](🔗) by clicking “Create Collection” and choosing the “Write API” tile.